jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_missingsqlperformancecounters.md

 select * from master..sysperfinfo

-If this query returns no records, then your SQL Server performance counters are missing and Spotlight on SQL Server will not be able to operate correctly.
+If this query returns no records, then your SQL Server performance counters are missing and Spotlight Enterprise will not be able to operate correctly.

 Sometimes, for a variety of reasons, the SQL Server Performance Monitor counters will not show up as they should.
 Often, but not always, this problem can be fixed by following these steps: